Campus Security Policy

 Possession, use, and sale of alcoholic beverages and illegal drugs are regulated by state law.
 The university has articulated a policy on prevention of alcohol abuse and drug use on campus and in the workplace.
 This and other policies are disseminated in the Student Handbook and the Faculty and Staff Handbooks.

-The Sooner Safety & Fire Report is prepared in compliance with 20 USC 1092 (f), the Clery Act, which is disseminated to all employees and current students and is available to employees and prospective students on request.
+The The University of Oklahoma Annual Security and Fire Safety Report (PDF) is prepared in compliance with 20 USC 1092 (f), the Clery Act, which is disseminated to all employees and current students and is available to employees and prospective students on request.
 To keep the university community informed of crime on the Norman campus, the Division of Student Affairs prints summaries of crimes reported to OUPD in the Campus Bulletin Board, which is published on Mondays as a supplemental feature of The Oklahoma Daily.

 In addition, OUPD participates in the FBI’s Uniform Crime Report program through the Oklahoma State Bureau of Investigation.
 The annual UCR Report (Crime in America) is available in most public libraries.